axelarnetwork/axelar-core/pages/validator/operations/mnemonic-rotation.md

 ```

 After performing the rotation, monitor your validator to make sure it's
 still posting heartbeats and there are no unexpected errors in `vald`/`tofnd` logs.
 It's also useful to perform a health check.

 ## Recovery of mnmenonics

-As always, you can import a `tofnd` mnemonic with `tofnd -m import -d $AXELARD_HOME/.tofnd`.
-If there are no other mnemonics yet in `tofnd` storage then the imported mnemonic will be treated as the latest mnemonic,
+As before, you can import a `tofnd` mnemonic with `tofnd -m import -d $TOFND_HOME`.
+If there are no other mnemonics yet in `tofnd` storage then the imported mnemonic will be treated as the *latest mnemonic*,
 and automatically used for future key ids that are rotated to and any previous key ids it was already a part of.
 Each subsequent imported mnemonic is considered as "old"
 and so only used for any past key ids that corresponded to it.